gd-programming/gd.docs/docs/resources/server/song.md

 Songs in Geometry Dash are supplied through a partnership with a website called [Newgrounds](https://www.newgrounds.com/audio).
 To be used in community made levels, a song must pass **3** requirements

 > - The Song must be scouted by another artist from newgrounds
-> - The Song must be whitelisted either by Robtop or an [Elder Moderator](/topics/moderators.md)
+> - The Song must be whitelisted either by RobTop or an Elder Moderator
 > - The artist must enable external API use in their song settings

 The songs can be downloaded and used via a private API that only RobTop has access to